 The Children of Lir: A Fascinating Irish Legend

-This lake sits within the hidden heartlands or midlands of Ireland, Lough Derravaragh sits on the River Inny which flows from Lough Sheelin on its way to the River Shannon.
+This lake is located in Ireland’s hidden heartlands or midlands.
+Lough Derravaragh is on the River Inny, which flows from Lough Sheelin to the River Shannon.

-The Lake or Lough Derravarragh became the main spot for performing water sports and activities.
+The Lake or Lough Derravarragh became the central spot for performing water sports and activities.
 By that lake, there is a public area where people gather.
 It contains a café, a shop store, and a caravan park.
-The area usually opens during the summer, so people can enjoy their time soaking in the sun and swimming in the water.
+The area usually opens during the summer, so people can enjoy soaking in the sun and swimming in the water.

-At the end of the lake, there are a number of Ringforts.
-Ringforts are rounded settlements in Ireland with many spread throughout the country.
-They have existed for years.
-They had numerous functions, including agriculture and economic significance, and it also acted as a defensive feature.
+At the end of the lake, there are several Ringforts.
+Ringforts are rounded settlements in Ireland, and many are spread throughout the country.
+They have existed for years and have numerous functions, including agriculture and economic significance.
+They also acted as a defensive feature.

-Going back to the significance of the lake, it has taken part in more than a few popular legends and Irish myths.
-Most importantly, the Children of Lir, but Saint Cauragh is another legend that shares a connection with the Lough Derravarragh.
+Returning to the lake’s significance, it has been mentioned in more than a few famous legends and Irish myths.
+Most importantly, the Children of Lir, but Saint Cauragh is another legend that connects with Lough Derravarragh.

 The Children of Lir and Lough Derravarragh

-The popular Irish legend, the Children of Lir, takes place in this significant location in Ireland for a large part of its plot.
-It was mentioned when the four children went on a picnic with their stepmother and she turned them into swans.
+The famous Irish legend, the Children of Lir, takes place in this significant location in Ireland for a large part of its plot.
+It was mentioned when the four children went on a picnic with their stepmother, and she turned them into swans.

 The Children of Lir: A Fascinating Irish Legend